surajrajan/automated-market-maker/README.md

 ![Alt text](images/readme.jpg?raw=true "Title")

-An automated market maker (AMM) is an entity in decentralized finance (defi) that allows users to, without a third party, automatically swap any two assets - the AMM automatically set / maintain its own prices.
-This is contrary to traditional centralized market systems where prices are set by humans matching limit buy / sell orders.
+An automated market maker (AMM) is an entity in decentralized finance (DeFi) where users can swap any two assets (if supported)
+**completely autonomously without a third party**.
+The AMM automatically sets / maintains its own prices.
+This is contrary to traditional centralized market systems where limit buy / sell orders are matched to set the prices.

 To best understand how an automated market maker works, see this [youtube video](https://www.youtube.com/watch?v=1PbZMudPP5E) (also the credit for the above thumbnail).

 ## Project Overview
-This project is a serverless project, which, when deployed, consists of a lambda functions, dynamodb table, and an SQS queue which can simulate swap transactions occurring in an AMM.
+This project is a serverless project, which, when deployed, provides APIs that can help simulate an AMM:

-There are a few APIs in the project to help simulate an AMM:
 * **Create Liquidity Pool**
   * Allows the creation of a liquidity pool between any two assets with configurable starting prices / supply
   * When a pool is created, it **must** have equal starting market cap value